Senither/hypixel-discord-chat-bridge/README.md

 Hypixel Discord Chat Bridge
 ===========================

-A two way chat bridge between [Hypixel](https://hypixel.net/) guild chat and [Discord](https://discord.com/) channels.
+A two-way chat bridge between [Hypixel](https://hypixel.net/) guild chat and a [Discord](https://discord.com/) channel.
 The application utilizes [Discord.js-light](https://github.com/timotejroiko/discord.js-light) for communicating with Discord, and [Mineflayer](https://github.com/PrismarineJS/mineflayer) for communicating with Hypixel.

 > This application will login to Hypixel using Mineflayer which is not a normal Minecraft client, this could result in your Minecraft account getting banned from Hypixel, so use this application at your own risk.